Auto insurance deductibles demystified!

-Figuring out the correct deductible amount for you should not be a mystery.
+Figuring out the correct auto insurance deductibles amount for you should not be a mystery.
 There’s a relatively simple way to determine the deductible that fits your personal situation.
 For those who aren’t familiar with the term “deductible”, this is the amount the insurance company deducts from the damage cost because you are responsible for paying it.
 In essence, it is the amount of risk you are willing to accept.

 Deductibles normally range from $250 to $1,500 per accident, depending on your state insurance regulations and what level of coverage you choose.
 Deductibles apply to collision and comprehensive coverage.
 For cars worth $5,000 or less, comprehensive and collision insurance may not be a good investment, but if you are financing your car, the finance company will specify your minimum insurance and deductibles.